Link your CAD system to Simulation CFD analysis software to create associative fluid flow and thermal simulations.

 Improve occupant comfort, increase operating efficiency, and optimize building design.

 Access a wide range of CFD features to understand airflow and thermal behavior for architectural and mechanical, electrical and plumbing (MEP) applications.

 Design to reduce pressure drop or optimize flow distribution.
 Advanced capabilities include the ability to simulate fluid and solid interactions to help reduce valve chatter.
 Visualize flow fields and model complex cavitation, free surface, and erosion.

-Thermal management also allows for temperature results to be compared to thermal cameras by changing the color scale, reporting not only on temperatures but thermal comfort for built environments.
+Thermal management also helps you to compare temperature results to thermal cameras by changing the color scale, reporting not only on temperatures, but also on thermal comfort for built environments.
 Heat flux helps you to understand surface efficiency in solid to fluid heat transfer, as well as solar shadowing.
 Drive innovation and explore many different thermal management strategies before committing to one.